SumitSingh-3/MarvelApp/README.md

 #### How to run project
 - Clone this project
 - Create key.properties file in your android project
-- Goto https://developer.marvel.com/ and create your account and genrate keys
+- Goto https://developer.marvel.com/ and create your account and generate keys
 - Put public and private keys in key.properties
 - Run project